![]() |

 Code Number: 0195

-Buckner was originally known as Buckner’s Turnout.
+The first listing that I have for Buckner as a station is an 1873 timetable.
+Buckner was sometimes also known as Buckner’s Turnout.
 A siding was built by the Louisa Railroad near the Buckner home as a courtesy to the family.
 The Buckner Station Post Office opened on February 21, 1870 with William M. Buckner as postmaster.
 It remained open until November 3, 1904 when a Post Office opened in Buckner itself (or Buckner Station changed its name.
 I’m not sure which).
 That office closed in July of 1958.
 In the mid-1880’s, the Long Creek Female School operated near Buckner’s Station.

 The station building at Buckner burned on February 3, 1883.
 According to the Side Track Record from 1937, Buckner had a 1041' house track (track number 855) and a 1000' spur (track number 856) serving the B. G. Jones Lumber Mill*.
 The stock pens were retired in March, 1941.
 The west turnout of the house track was retired in December, 1942.
 In May, 1947 a 65 car passing track (track number 2345) was added.
 This track was noted on both the Bumpass and Buckner Valuation maps, so it must have been between those two stations, but I have no further information on its exact location or length.
 Buckner was an agency station in 1948 but had been converted to a non-agency station by 1961.
 The C&O discontinued handling LCL freight at Buckner in 1961, but continued handling carload freight through a mobile agent as late as 1985.
 The passing track and the house track were retired in April, 1978, though the house track was reported as spiked and out of service in the August, 1973 C&O Historical Newsletter.
 Track 856 was retired in April, 1991.